Apple Pie Recipe

 Every apple pie recipe is great, and the best tasting apple pie is the one that you didn't have to make but get to eat.
-But, here's a recipe for a more "professional" apple pie; it's the one that is taught in some pastry classes.
+But, here's a recipe to how bakery "professionals" approach an apple pie, if you're curious.
+It's the method that is taught in some pastry classes.

 Cooking Temperature 180 C / 350 F / Gas Mark 4

 Peel, core and slice the apples.
 Place in a bowl, and stir in 1/2 of the sugar (1/2 cup) until they are all coated.
 Dump into a colander, and let the colander "bleed" juice back into this bowl that you just emptied the apples out of.

 Meanwhile, make your top and bottom pie crusts.